JoepVanlier/JSFX/Reflectosaurus_Manual/Reflectosaurus_Manual.md

 *Figure 13: FFT Reverb module options.
 Decay controls the reverb time, shine controls how much shimmer is added and ice controls the addition of small spectral peaks.*

 The final FFT reverb parameter ice performs small spectral cuts and copies them to higher frequencies, providing an icy sprinkle of sound.
-Note that since the reverb does not have a time parameter, it does not respond to changes in its X coordinate on the grid.
+Note that since the reverb does not have an explicit time parameter, it does not respond to changes in its X coordinate on the grid.

 <center><img src="ice.png"></center>